waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Battle Mechanics
 - Pokémon holding a BERRY can automatically use it to heal themselves when their HP gets low in battle.
-- Poisoned Pokémon lose 1 HP every four steps outside of battle.
+- Poisoned Pokémon lose 1 HP every four steps outside of battle and remain poisoned after a wild battle concludes.
 - Accuracy-lowering moves like SMOKESCREEN are not a guaranteed defense.
 - The auto-activation threshold for a held BERRY is likely below 25% HP.
 - Grass-type moves (like VINE WHIP) are not very effective against Fire-types.